Skip to main content

 • Your personal liability as an owner or landlord

-• The buildings cover level required by your bank for your mortgage
+• The buildings cover level required by your bank for mortgages

-Because of this, many owners still need their own policy that complements the community cover – especially if they have a mortgage or if the property is used as a holiday rental.
+Because of this, many owners still need their own policy that complements the community cover—especially if they have a mortgage or use the property as a holiday rental.

 Common Mistakes to Avoid

 Insuring a holiday let as a standard second home creates claims risk.
-Always disclose rental activity.
+Always disclose rental activity accurately.

 Water/leak exclusions can apply after 30–90 days empty.
-Match policy to actual usage pattern.
+Match policy terms to your actual usage pattern.

-Furnished properties need higher limits and consider accidental damage if frequently occupied.
+Furnished properties need higher limits.
+Consider accidental damage cover if frequently occupied by guests.

 Some insurers require a local key-holder or regular inspection schedule for vacant properties.

-• We review any community insurance and bank requirements you already have.
+Review any community insurance and bank requirements you already have

-• We explain buildings, contents and liability in plain English.
+Explain buildings, contents and liability in plain English

-• We stay on your side if you ever need to make a claim.
+Stay on your side if you ever need to make a claim

 expatinsurances.es licensed insurance team